 Technical parameters also referred to in the harmonised standard

-The power levels for band b), c), e) and f) refer to mean e.i.r.p..
+The power levels for band b), c), e) and f) refer to mean e.i.r.p.
 The mean e.i.r.p. refers to the highest power level of the transmitter power control range during the transmission burst if transmitter power control is implemented.

 In bands a), b) and c), the adequate spectrum sharing mechanism referred to in Note 1 can be e.g. LBT (Listen Before Talk), DAA (Detect And Avoid) or any other mechanism providing a similar level of mitigation.